Geothermal HVAC Feasibility: ROI Guide

 Frequently Asked Questions

 Q: How much space do I need for geothermal?
-A: Horizontal loops require 2,000-3,000 sq ft of yard space, while vertical systems need only 100-200 sq ft but cost more to install.
+A: Horizontal loops need 2,000-3,000 sq ft of open yard.
+Vertical systems only need room for a few boreholes (100-200 sq ft), but they cost more because of the drilling.

 Q: How reliable are geothermal systems?
-A: Very reliable with fewer moving parts than conventional systems.
-Ground loops can last 50+ years, while heat pump equipment lasts 20-25 years.
+A: Very.
+Fewer moving parts than conventional equipment, indoor-protected components, and ground loops that last 50+ years.
+The heat pump equipment goes 20-25 years with proper maintenance.

 Your Geothermal Decision Process